sakpals/COMP30022-Assignment-Server/README.md

 ## Running server

-Once dependencies have been installed, you can start the server with `CHLORINE_CONFIG=production_config.py ./run-server.py`
+Once dependencies have been installed, you can start the server with

+`CHLORINE_CONFIG=production_config.py ./run-server.py`

-`production_config.py` is a file which contains production variables, ie custom database, debug=False, etc...
+for development. `production_config.py` is a file which contains production variables, ie custom database, debug=False, etc...

+- or -

+`./run-server.py`

+for default options